 Creating Immersive Digital Experiences

 In addition to engaging with fans on social media, LEGO explored new ways to create immersive digital experiences.
-The company developed video games, mobile apps, and virtual reality experiences that allowed users to build and interact with LEGO bricks in digital environments.
+The company developed video games, mobile apps, and virtual reality experiences.
+This allowed users to build and interact with LEGO bricks in digital environments.
 By extending the play experience beyond the physical product, LEGO demonstrated its adaptability and commitment to embracing new technologies.

-To illustrate the LEGO case study, below is an example of one of their more immersive experiences.
-This allows LEGO customers to go deeper into each of their product lines.
+To illustrate the LEGO case study, an example of one of their more immersive experiences is below.
+This allows their customers to go deeper into each of their product lines.

 The Impact of LEGO's Revitalization Strategy